Adam-/runelite-plugins/README.md

 ### TODO:
 - ~~Allow tracking of individual tabs.~~
-- Select data for a specific tab
+- ~~Select data for a specific tab~~
-- Allow customizing when data is stored.
-It currently happens each time you open the bank which isn't ideal.
+- ~~Allow customizing when data is stored.
+It currently happens each time you open the bank which isn't ideal.~~
 - Allow values to be displayed in the y-axis as their formatted values (e.g 32.23m).
+- Add user feedback when adding a new data entry/pressing refresh button

 ### Images (1.0-SNAPSHOT)
 ![Feature 1](https://raw.githubusercontent.com/AdrianLeeElder/runelite-bank-history-plugin/master/images/image1.JPG)